Code-Ebullient/zuri_db_create/README.md

 # TASK:
  With the provided code skeleton inside userAuthMySQL folder, your task is to complete the following files
 - ## `database`
-  You are going the work on the database your had in the previous task called zuriphp which contains the following columns
+  You are going to work on the database you had in the previous task called zuriphp which contains the following columns
    - ` Id`
    - `Full_names`
    - `Country`